 Rather than blatantly promoting your product, service, or even brand, focus on simply providing real value.
 It’s possible to be engaging and pique interest without even mentioning your product or service.
 People don’t necessarily like ads; they like being entertained.

-They direct prospects to a corresponding post-click landing page
+They direct prospects to a corresponding landing page

 If you promoted a free trial with your pre-roll ad, people shouldn’t have to search your entire website for it.
-Send them to a dedicated post-click landing page where they can easily receive their trial by completing a lead capture form.
-Think of your ad as the bait, and your post-click landing page as the hook.
+Send them to a dedicated landing page where they can easily receive their trial by completing a lead capture form.
+Think of your ad as the bait, and your landing page as the hook.

 Add pre-roll to your marketing strategy

 Increase ad recall, brand awareness, and purchase intent by leveraging short, engaging pre-roll ads.
 Refer to the Instapage digital advertising ad specs guide for up to date ad specs and targeting options for all kinds of ad formats.

 Optimizing your ads is only one piece of the puzzle.
-The post-click landing page is even more important because that’s where the conversion happens.
-To optimize the post-click stage, complete your ad campaigns with dedicated post-click landing pages at scale with Instapage — the most robust post-click optimization platform.
+The landing page is even more important because that’s where the conversion happens.
+To optimize the stage, complete your ad campaigns with dedicated landing pages at scale with Instapage — sign up for 14-day free trial today.